ZHeCensus/api-docs/_pages/community/implementations.md

 ---
 title: Implementations
-description: This is a implementations page.
+description: List of implementations of the Census Data API in other  programing languages.
 permalink: /community/implementations/

 layout: post